-It seems obvious then, the importance of understanding and analyzing the effects of tariffs and the potential impacts they may impose, especially with headlines like these:
+It seems obvious then, the importance of understanding and analyzing the effects of tariffs for procurement and the potential impacts they may impose, especially with headlines like these:

 The World Trade Organization approved new U.S. tariffs on Scotch, French wine, cheese, and other EU exports worth $7.5 billion effective October 18.